John Mosman (apothecary): Fifth element project

 He was involved in the king's project to make the fifth element, the "quinta essentia" with furnaces at Holyrood Palace and Stirling Castle.
 He supplied materials to the alchemists in January 1508 and in January 1513 was given a crown weight in gold to the quintessence.
 The others alchemists at Stirling were supervised by the Captain of the Castle Andrew Aytoun, and included Caldwell, Valentine McLellane, and the Italian John Damian, who is known for his attempt at flying, the subject of a poem by William Dunbar, The Fenyeit Freir of Tungland.
 The royal accounts include payments to Mosman for constructing furnaces in December 1503 and for bellows.

 The "quintessence" was an imagined healing substance with some of the properties of distilled alcohol or aqua vitae, particularly associated with the 14th-century French alchemist Jean de Roquetaillade.
 James IV's furnaces may have been intended to represent an image of successful rule and well-being to the king's subjects, his command of supernatural and literal elemental force.

 The idea of the quintessence was well known in the sixteenth century.
 In England, Henry VII was also interested in alchemy.
 He rewarded a "stranger of Perpignan that shewed quinta essentia" in January 1499, and employed a "multiplier" to make gold in the Tower of London.
-In 1586 Queen Elizabeth joked that James VI had leapt to conclusions and so made a "quintessence of some humours" to taste a "sour liquid".
+In 1586 Queen Elizabeth I joked that James VI had leapt to conclusions and so made a "quintessence of some humours" to taste a "sour liquid".

 The dates of John Mosman's birth and death are unknown.